HL7/US-Core/input/pagecontent/screening-and-assessments.md

 ### Introduction

-In the context of US Core, *Screening and Assessments* refer to recording responses and capturing assertions/determinations resulting from the screening/assessment process.
+Clinicians use various terms such as *assessments*, *scales*, *surveys*, and *screenings* to describe the tools and processes to collect health-related information for assessing a patient's health-related matter.
+On this page, the term *Screening and Assessments* refer to recording responses and capturing assertions/determinations resulting from this process and these tools.
 This page documents how Screening and Assessments are used to identify various problems or health concerns and how US Core Profiles record Screenings and Assessments ranging from simple observations to complex structured evaluations.

 The [Gravity Project] and its [SDOH Clinical Care] HL7 Implementation Guide address the screening process and related interventions to address Social Determinant of Health (SDOH).
-Those efforts helped guide US Core 5.0.1 updates to meet the [USCDI v2] SDOH data elements: SDOH Assessments, SDOH Goals, SDOH Interventions, and SDOH Problems/Health Concerns.
-As a result of USCDI v3 Health Status/Assessments data class, US Core 6.0.0 expanded from SDOH to a general framework of Screenings and Assessments for all domains, including:
+Those efforts helped guide US Core 5.0.1 updates to meet the [USCDI v2] SDOH data elements for Assessments, Goals, Interventions, and Problems/Health Concerns.
+With the addition of the USCDI v3 Health Status/Assessments data class, US Core 6.0.0 expanded the guidance on this page from SDOH to a general framework of Screenings and Assessments for all domains, including:

 </div><!-- new-content -->
 - SDOH